damienmarchandfr/mailboxlayer-node-client/README.md

 ## MailBoxLayer Node Client

-This library can be used to get email informations.
+This library can be used to get email information.
-You can enable cache and store email informations  in database to make less request to the API and get results faster.
+To get faster results, it is possible to enable the cache feature to store 1st-request email information in a database.
+This allows to reduce the number of API calls.
-It uses MailBoxLayer API : https://mailboxlayer.com
+It uses the MailBoxLayer API: https://mailboxlayer.com

-**This lib is made in TypeScript but you can access to JavaScript code in /dist directory**
+**This lib is made in TypeScript but you can access JavaScript code in the /dist directory**

 ## Installation